Smove/developers-test/README.md

 10 20 30 <br/>
 -3 5 2

-And in log file, something like "_numbers are - 30 and 20 are wrong_"
+And in log file, something like "_numbers -30 and 20 are wrong_"

 **Example 2**